infominer33/infominer33.github.io/_pages/about.md

 I've loved computers since I was young, as the digital world was transitioning from BBS's and local freenets to Compuserve, AOL, and JUNO.

 I always considered myself a skilled operator of computers, but wasn't disciplined enough to learn any languages, tho I made a few starts at it.
-I had no conception how the internet would change the world, never got serious about tech, though definitely a hobbyist.
+I had no conception how the internet would change the world, never got serious about tech, though definitely a computer-nerd from way back.

 **I was always a seeker of truth.**